IBM/super/README.md

 join the results of each parallel Cloud job and display the results on your local console.
 You may pipe this joined output into local pipelines.
 You may redirect the output of each Cloud job back into Cloud storage.

-These pictograms illustrate some of the possibilities.
-Click on one for more detail on that use case.
+**Click on one of these images for more details on that use case.**

 [<img src="docs/examples/images/runvis1.png" height="104">](docs/examples/example1.md)
 [<img src="docs/examples/images/runvis2.png" height="104">](docs/examples/example2.md)